-The Trustee Directors have been unable to obtain information on:
+The Trustees have been unable to obtain information on:

-The transaction costs for three of the AVC funds held with Aviva for the period covered by this Statement.
-The Trustees have received transaction costs for the period 30 June 2019 to 30 June 2020.
+• The transaction costs for three of the AVC funds held with Aviva (these include the Pension Karnes High Yield Bond, Pension Property fund and Pension UK Smaller Companies fund) for the period covered by this Statement as they require specific underlying information to calculate the costs.
+For all other AVCs the Trustees have received transaction costs for the period 30 June 2020 to 30 June 2021.